 Improving your vocabulary should be a priority for any IELTS candidate.
 The question is how to achieve this.
-Here are 10 of my top tips and, to make this really practical I give you some online resources or exercises for each tip.
+Here are 10 of my top tips and, to make this really practical I give you some online resources or exercises.
 The tips get more practical and less general as you go down the list.

 Learning vocabulary takes time and it can be a mistake to force the process.
 If you try to learn too many words too quickly, you can end up only confusing yourself.
 5 words a day is more efficient than 20 words.
 5 words a day means over 30 words a week.

 My best resources here are: